harryf/yoshi-podcasts/_episodes/episode-016.md

 We ran out of space on the first Zoom SSD and lost some in the middle.
 Later we switch to a second SSD.
 Will need the camcorder audio for the middle of this episode.

+Note check the Zoom files are in the right order!